 The Big Story: The Kathua test

-Three months after an eight-year-old child was kidnapped, drugged, raped and killed in Jammu’s Kathua district, the national media has woken up to it and so have political parties.
+Three months after an eight-year-old child was kidnapped, drugged, raped and killed in Jammu’s Kathua district, according to the police chargesheet, the national media has woken up to it and so have political parties.
 Inevitably, the political grandstanding has begun.
 Jammu and Kashmir Chief Minister Mehbooba Mufti announced on Thursday that the state government, led by the People’s Democratic Party, will enact a law that ensures the death penalty for the rape of minors.
-The Congress’s Rahul Gandhi went on a midnight vigil at India Gate to protest against the Kathua rape and murder as well as the rape of a teenager in Unnao, Uttar Pradesh, and the death of her father in police custody.
+The Congress’s Rahul Gandhi went on a midnight vigil at India Gate to protest against the Kathua case as well as the rape of a teenager in Unnao, Uttar Pradesh, and the death of her father in police custody.
 The Bharatiya Janata Party, a coalition partner in Jammu and Kashmir, swings between sympathy for the accused and muted sympathy for the brutalised child, while the top leadership maintains a deafening silence.

 Of the three, the People’s Democratic Party has been under pressure for months as the Kathua incident gave rise to protests in both Jammu and the Kashmir Valley.
 While a newly formed organisation, the Hindu Ekta Manch, agitated for the case to be shifted to the Central Bureau of Investigation, groups representing the Gujjar-Bakarwal communities in Jammu and various other organisations in Kashmir broke out in protest against the crime.
 Even as Mufti held out against pressure to transfer the investigation, there was growing anger against her party for its alliance with the BJP, which is widely believed to be shielding the accused.